 Eli W. McKenney (Eli Wilson McKenney, sometimes spelled Eli W. McKinney), son of George Washington McKenney Sr. and an unknown woman, was born 1877 in Iowa.
 Half-brother of our George Washington McKenney Jr., he was career military and in the Philippine War of Independence/American-Philippines War.

 George W. McKenney’s first wife, Isabella, had died several years earlier and with her death he had boarded out, it seems, the younger of their surviving children, including my ancestor, George W. McKenney Jr. During that time afterward it appears George W. McKenney Sr. returned to Iowa and married again.
-We have no information on who the second wife but I am entertaining the idea it may have been a Sarah F. Dotson.
+We had no information on who the second wife was but I believe she was a Sarah F. Dotson (Dodson).

 Sarah F. Dotson was born about 1850-1854 in Davis County, Iowa.